The Gottfried Maulhardt/Albert Pfeiler

 The Foundation is in the process of applying for grants and raising money for the first phase of the house.

 The plans for the farmhouse have been completed and paid for at a cost of $50,000, and the city has approved them.
 The first phase of construction will cost $200,000.
-We are halfway there.
+We have pulled the permit and will begin renovations in June 2025.
+We are planning a Phase 1 Fundraiser in June as well.
+Until then, you can help us reach our goal.